-This report presents the results and analysis of Test UF-05 as part of the research project on fire performance of houses.
-The test was conducted in the test facility that simulated a typical two-storey single-family house complying with the minimum code requirements in the NBCC.
+This report presents the results and analysis of Tests UF-06, UF-06R and UF-06RR as part of the research project on the fire performance of houses.
+The tests were conducted in the test facility that simulated a typical two-storey single-family house complying with the minimum code requirements in the NBCC.

-A loaded unprotected metal-plate-connected wood truss floor (also basement ceiling) was tested using a fire scenario that was characterized in a study documented in reference [6].
-A number of measurements were conducted during the tests including temperatures at various locations (in the compartments and on the floor assembly), fire detection times at various locations, gas measurements, smoke density measurements, flame penetration and deflection measurements for the floor assembly.
+Three loaded unprotected wood I-joist floor assemblies (also basement ceilings) were tested using a fire scenario that was characterized in a study documented in reference [6].
+A number of measurements were conducted during the tests including temperatures at various locations (in the compartments and on the floor assemblies), fire detection times at various locations, gas measurements, smoke density measurements, flame penetration and deflection measurements for the floor assemblies.

-The test was conducted with the open basement doorway (no door in the basement doorway).
+The tests were conducted with the open basement doorway (no door in the basement doorway).
 Under this fire test scenario, structural failure occurred after the onset of untenable conditions (using incapacitation as an end point).
+These tests demonstrated good repeatability of the fire severity, smoke alarm responses, times to untenable conditions and to structural failure.

-The test results must be interpreted within the context of the fire scenario used in the experiment.
-A relatively severe basement fire scenario was used in the full-scale fire experiment to establish the sequence of events that would affect the ability of occupants to escape the house in the event of a basement fire.
+The test results must be interpreted within the context of the fire scenario used in the experiments.
+A relatively severe basement fire scenario was used in the full-scale fire experiments to establish the sequence of the events that would affect the ability of occupants to escape the house in the event of a basement fire.